SamuelPelletier/tuto-Git/tuto_git.md

         new file:   index.html
 ```

-We observe *index.html* is in *Changes to be comitted* so *index.html* is in the file list will be send to our version manager platform
+We observe *index.html* is in *Changes to be comitted* so *index.html* is in the file list will be send to our version manager platform, its color change to green for represent your file in a commit
 Git informs us that we can rollback our git add with git reset, we will see this command after.

 Now we have one file in our commit but the commit is open yet.
-We need to close the commit for send it to our version manager platform
+We may close the commit to send it to our version manager platform

 In our case we create our first commit
 ```